Kingsdown Lifeboat Station: History

 In a storm of 12 February 1870, Sabrina was launched to the Glendower, on passage from Java to Rotterdam.
 Picking up a line floated ashore from the vessel, the lifeboat was hauled to the wreck five times, and rescued all 23 people on board.

 A new lifeboat costing £342 was provided in February 1871, a larger 36-foot boat, again named Sabrina for its donor.
 On 17 December, and Kingsdown lifeboats were launched to the steamship Sorrento, aground on the sands.
 Some of the Walmer crew went aboard in an attempt to jettison cargo in order to refloat the vessel, but then their lifeboat, tied up alongside the ship's boat, was damaged and swept away by huge wave.
 The Kingsdown lifeboat, which had been standing by, veered down to the vessel, and rescued the 22 crew and 10 Walmer lifeboatmen.
 Taking the lifeboat over to the Walmer lifeboat, the Walmer crew was transferred back aboard, along with some survivors of the Sorrento, both boats then making for Broadstairs.

 As was often the case, donors were expected to make regular payments for the upkeep of the boat.
 If this was not forthcoming, the boat may be assigned funds from other donors, and renamed accordingly.
 In April 1882, Sabrina was renamed Charles Hargrave.

-A replacement boat for Kingsdown arrived on 31 December 1890, this time a 40-foot 12-oared boat built by Woolfe of Shadwell, costing £650.
+A replacement lifeboat for Kingsdown arrived on 31 December 1890, this time a 40-foot 12-oared boat built by Woolfe of Shadwell, costing £650.
 She was again named Charles Hargrave (ON 306).

 History would repeat itself, when on 21 December 1907, six of the crew from the Walmer lifeboat were stranded on a vessel, the SS Cap Lopez, which was aground on the sands.
 Whilst attempting to jettison cargo to release the vessel, their lifeboat was damaged and swept away with the remaining crew aboard.
-The Kingsdown lifeboat rescued 14 crew of the Cap Lopez, and the six lifeboatmen.
+The Kingsdown lifeboat rescued 14 crew of the Cap Lopez, and the six lifeboat men.

 At 07:00 on 20 November 1916, both the North Deal, and then lifeboats, went to the aid of the Steamship Sibiria, both receiving damage and abandoning their rescue attempts.
 Called at 19:10, the Kingsdown lifeboat was towed to the wreck by a tug, and with great skill and effort, managed to rescue all 52 men from the vessel, returning to Kingsdown at 00:45.
 The American crew were accommodated in The Victory and the Zetland Arms public houses in Kingsdown.
 For this service, Coxswain James Pay and Second Coxswain William Sutton were awarded the Presidential Lifesaving Gold Medal from Woodrow Wilson.